Seneca-ICTOER/OPS445/docs/B-Assignments/assignment2b.md

        - If the user has entered more than one argument, or their argument isn't a valid directory, print an error message.
        - If the user doesn't specify any target, use the current directory.

-  - Call `call_du_sub` with the target directory.
-  - Pass the return value from that function to `create_dir_dict`
-  - You may wish to create one or more functions to do the following:

-       - Use the total size of the target directory to calculate percentage.
-       - For each subdirectory of target directory, you will need to calculate a percentage, using the total of the target directory.
+       - For each subdirectory of target directory, you will need to calculate a percentage.
        - Once you've calculated percentage, call `percent_to_graph` with a max\_size of your choice.
        - For every subdirectory, print _at least_ the percent, the bar graph, and the name of the subdirectory.

 ## Additional Features